Flashness123/Pic-Roulette-Privacy/index.md

 - **Google Analytics** – for usage analytics
 - **Google Ads / AdMob** – for displaying advertisements
 - **Google Play Services**
+- **Supabase** – for temporary storage and sharing of photos during gameplay

-These services may collect information as described in their own privacy policies:
+These services may collect and process data according to their own privacy policies.
+We do not control how third-party services independently handle data.

+Relevant privacy policy:
 - https://policies.google.com/privacy

-We do not control and are not responsible for how third-party services handle your data.

 ---

 ## 4. Advertising

-The App displays ads provided by Google’s advertising services.
+The App displays ads provided by Google advertising services.

-These ads may use advertising identifiers and cookies to show relevant ads.
+Ads may use:
+- Advertising identifiers
+- Cookies or similar technologies

 Users can opt out of personalized advertising via their device settings.